 Benefits Those with Type 2 Diabetes

-Studies have shown that approximately 48% of people with type 2 diabetes have lower levels of magnesium citrate in their blood.
+Studies show that approximately 48% of people with type 2 diabetes have lower levels of magnesium citrate in their blood.
 Therefore, this may end up impairing insulin’s ability to control blood sugar levels.
-On top of that, studies show that people with low magnesium intake levels are at an increased risk of developing diabetes.
+On top of that, people with low magnesium intake levels are at an increased risk of developing diabetes.

 May Lower Blood Pressure

 According to a recent collection of data from varying studies, taking a magnesium citrate supplement could lower blood pressure.
 Studies show that people that took 450 mg of magnesium a day saw a considerable decrease in diastolic and systolic blood pressure.
 According to a study released in the European Journal of Clinical Nutrition, taking this supplement can reduce systolic blood pressure by up to 4 points.
 Also, reduce diastolic blood pressure by up to 3 points.

 Having a low level of magnesium citrate can be associated with chronic inflammation.
 Thus, one of the drivers of obesity, chronic disease and aging.
 A study on children with lowest levels of blood magnesium citrate had the highest levels of C-reactive protein (CRP) inflammatory marker.